5 Different Types Of Roof Overhang & Their Benefits

 Building Climate: Evaluate the local climate’s needs.
 For instance, extended overhangs work best in areas with heavy rainfall or intense sunlight, while shorter overhangs are better suited for regions with less precipitation.

-Material Selection: Materials like aluminum or vinyl soffits are durable and require minimal maintenance, making them ideal for commercial settings.
+Material Selection: Roofing materials like aluminum or vinyl soffits are durable and require minimal maintenance, making them ideal for commercial settings.

 Compatibility with Roofing Style: Ensure the overhang complements the building’s architecture and roof type.
 For example, open eaves pair well with gable roofs, while closed eaves look great on flat roofs.